Spring 2018 Arts Enrichment Grant Recipients

 The Center for the Arts & Religion Writing Prize ($250) recognizes a paper that incorporates artwork, themes, and/or content from a current Doug Adams Gallery exhibition.
 The paper must demonstrate direct relevance to the exhibition and excellence in writing.
 Papers should be 1200-1500 words in length, with the author’s name on each page and the word count noted on the upper right corner of the first page.
 Papers should be submitted to email@example.com.
 Late submissions will not be accepted.
 Each paper will be carefully considered by a CARe ad hoc committee.
 Notification will be provided in 6-8 weeks.

 Who is eligible?
 All currently enrolled GTU students.

 Requirements?
 The prize winner must present the paper in a "Brown Bag Lunch" (first Friday of each month) or other agreed upon public presentation.
 The paper will also be featured as a CARe blog post.
 Awardees should reference GTU/CARe in any related presentations and publications.
 In order to release funds, awardees must submit an updated IRS W-9 to the CARe office.

 Faculty Arts Enrichment Grants Fall 2018

-- How will the grant help pay for the field trip? (e.g., BART tickets, museum admission, refreshments)
+- How will the grant help pay for the field trip? (e.g. BART tickets, museum admission, refreshments)

-Awardees will be required to report on their arts activity with an illustrated post for our blog CARE Package.
+Awardees will be required to report on their arts activity with an illustrated post for our blog CARe Package.
 Please note, this is a lump sum grant and awardees will be required to file a W9 with the GTU.
-This is not a reimbursement grant, so no need to keep receipts for CARe.
+This is not a reimbursement grant, so there is no need to keep receipts for CARe.
 Field trip expenses do NOT have to equal $200; remaining funding is considered an honorarium.